rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 ```
 <p style="text-align: center; font-size: 12px;">Output of the Windbg !address command (edited for brevity)</p>

 In the output above we can see that one of the memory regions is marked as `PAGE_EXECUTE_READ`.
-This means that data in this region can be treated as instructions executed by the CPU, whereas regions without this protection cannot (data only).
-In fact, this is the `.text` section, where all of the application's actual code is stored, so of course it must be executable.
+This means that data in this region can be treated as instructions executed by the CPU, whereas regions without this protection cannot.
 If we can manage to write our shellcode somewhere in this region, we can move on to worrying about how to execute it.

 <br/>
 <hr/>